valentinkm/RedTeamCFA/Proposal for the basic structure of a simulation study.md

 In consequence, my selected structure mainly corresponds to the proposed structure of Morris et al. (2019), with some exceptions.
 For reasons of parsimony, I merged their steps  “Estimand/ target of analysis” and “Methods” as this distinction was unique in comparison to other papers, and did not appear to contain additional information that would be lost in a common category (Burton et al., 2006; Harwell et al., 1996).
 Additionally, I added an optional step for model specification, as this section was part of some paper, as well as exemplary simulation studies (Smith & Marshall, 2010; Paxton et al., 2001; Beauducel & Wittmann, 2005).
 This step can be ommitted, depending on whether model specification is relevant to a planned simulation study or not.

 For the labels of the structure, I oriented on all the papers mentioned to increase compatibility.
-Still, in terms of details of the steps, the structure corresponds to the paper of Morris and colleagues (2019).
+Still, in terms of details of the steps, the structure corresponds to the paper of Morris and colleagues (2019), which is summarized in Table 1 of their paper.

 ### Bibliography